 Gifts of Depreciated Stocks

 If the securities have depreciated in value, it is not recommended that they be donated directly.
-It is generally to the donor's advantage to sell the securities to establish a tax deductible loss and then donate the cash proceeds to Lakeland College.
+It is generally to the donor's advantage to sell the securities to establish a tax deductible loss and then donate the cash proceeds to Lakeland University.